Energy Permitting Reform Act of 2024: Legislative background

 For the first question, energy permitting reform would likely alter the National Environmental Policy Act, one of the most foundational environmental legislation in United States history.
 Such changes could have unintended consequences on other environmental issues if not carefully crafted.

 For the second question, many permitting reform legislation increase deployment opportunities for both clean energy and fossil fuel production.
 Many are critical about whether the tradeoff to make electrification easier and increase clean infrastructure, such as offshore wind production, is worth also increasing fossil fuel production, like mining and liquified natural gas.

 History

 The Act was introduced by Senators Joe Manchin (I-WV) and John Barrasso (R-WY) on July 22, 2024.

 The United States Senate Committee on Energy and Natural Resources passed the bill on July 31, 2024 with broad bipartisan support, 15–4.
 Only one proposed amendment was included, one added by Senator Steve Daines intended to speed up reviews for forestry development.
 The bill was assessed as unlikely to appear on the floor before the 2024 United States elections due to Democratic opposition to speeding up construction of fossil fuel projects and Republican reluctance to give Democrats a public victory, but the measure could receive more attention during the lame-duck session.
+It was tabled on December 19, 2024.